aquamorta/kkengraver/README.md

 ### Dry run

-With the `--dry-run` option you can test option without sending any commands to the device.
+With the `--dry-run` option you can test options without sending any commands to the device.
 It does not even has to be connected to the computer.

-If the a file name is specified with this option and an image or text should be engraved the final image will be saved into a file with the given name.
+If a file name is specified with this option and an image or text should be engraved the final image will be saved to that file.

 ## Emergency